samuelparkin1/samuelparkin1.github.io/Deliverables/README.md

 ## Published portfolio website.
-Samuel Parkin's Protfolio pages can be found at [samuelparkin1.github.io/](#https://samuelparkin1.github.io/)
+Samuel Parkin's Portfolio pages can be found at [samuelparkin1.github.io/](#https://samuelparkin1.github.io/)

 [ *Back to Table of Contents* ](#Table_of_Contents)
 <br>